4.5 Memory Game

 self message: 'Welcome to ', 'Memory Game' bold

-Its companion method to write a new text message just updates the contents of the TextParagraphMorph instance:
+Its companion method #message: writes a new text message by updating the contents of the TextParagraphMorph instance:

 message: aText